duceppemo/QIIME2_ITS/README.md

 ```
 If metadata file and fastq files are not properly formated, this pipeline will crash.

+Please make sure that your samples are already demultiplexed, i.e. you have one fastq file per sample.

 ## Installation

 1. Make sure you have conda installed.
 See https://docs.conda.io/en/latest/miniconda.html for `miniconda` installation instructions.
 You may prefer to install `anaconda`. `mamba` can also be installed afterward to speedup environment creation and package installation.